CooperNh/LRG_Parser/README.md

 The output file will be named as {LRG-ID}{today's date}.txt and will be saved in your current directory.

+Note: If there is already a file with that name then it will be overwritten.

 Installation
 ------------
 The parser requires a Python installation to run.
 Install Python version 2 or above.
 The LRG Parser has been tested on Python 2.7 and 3.5.